vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2014-09-06-grunt-boilerplate-for-front-end-developers-and-webdesigners.md

   updating  <code class="language-markup">production.min.js</code> .

 <span style="text-decoration: underline;">Sass processing with compass and autoprefixer</span><br><br>
- If you never heard of Sass it’s time to catch up!
+ If you never heard of Sass it's time to catch up!
 You can read about it in my other <a href="http://valeriopierbattista.com/blog/using-sass-and-compass-how-to-set-up-your-work-environment-and-your-project-folders-for-windows/">blog post</a>.
   This grunt boilerplate processes  <code class="language-markup">sass</code>  into  <code class="language-markup">main.css</code>  located in the “<strong>css</strong>” folder and then applies <a href="https://github.com/postcss/autoprefixer">autoprefixer</a> to the result. <strong>Compass</strong> is supported.
 If you want to edit the output format or add sass
     plugins in the mix, you can do it directly  in the  <code class="language-markup">gruntfile.js</code>  :